 Years ago, my husband and I stopped at the Four Corners Monument, the only spot in the United States where four state corners meet.
 It was a dusty place that had been coaxed into importance with small shops selling Indian wares, and the addition of a marker, molded brass if I remember correctly.
 By placing my hands and feet just so, I was able to be in four places—Utah, Arizona, New Mexico and Colorado—all at one time.

-We didn’t go see Shiprock that trip, but we went recently into New Mexico specifically to visit Shiprock.
+We didn’t go see Ship Rock that trip, but recentlywe went into New Mexico specifically to visit Shiprock.

 New Mexico must have been at one time a boiling cauldron of volcanic activity.
 We have more extinct or sleeping volcanos in New Mexico than almost anywhere else in our country.
 Sierra Grande, Mount Capulin and Rabbit Ears outside of Clayton, NM were all a part of my childhood.
 The Malpais, a massive lava flow near the White Sands National Monument and visible from space, bears witness to more recent volcanic activity.